 Why real estate?

-The most important decision when investing in anything, whether it's REIT investing, stocks, bonds, or mutual funds is to know the purpose of the money.
+When investing in anything, whether it's REIT investing, stocks, bonds, or mutual funds, the most important decision is to know the purpose of the money.
 What is the long-term goal for the funds?
 How does real estate fit into that plan?
 Do I want an income from the real estate?
 Growth?
 Or a combination?

 There are two reasons to invest in real estate.
 The first is to have the money grow.
 The second is for income.
-The requirements of a publically traded REIT are such that the primary benefit of them comes in the form of income.
+The requirements of a publicly-traded REIT are such that their primary benefit comes in the form of income.
 These REITs have to distribute up to 90% of their taxable income every year via dividends paid to shareholders.
 That income is taxable at ordinary income rates.
 Unlike qualified dividends from many stocks, there is no preferential taxation for REIT dividends.

 REITs do, however, often have higher dividends than many stocks.
 If you're looking for growth in your real estate investments, publically traded REITs are not the best option.

 If publically traded REITs are for income, how do we invest in REITs for growth?
 The short answer is private equity.